MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Italy/how-to-set-up-journal-templates-and-batches.md

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Intrastat Journal Templates**, and then choose the related link.
 2. To create a new Intrastat journal template, choose the **New** action.
-3. In the **Intrastat Journal Templates** page, fill in the fields as described in the following table.
+3. On the **Intrastat Journal Templates** page, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|